devendrn/renderdragon-shaders/docs/shaders/installation/start.md

 # Installation

-Because Minecraft does not officially support third-party RenderDragon shaders, you have to use some tools and programs to install these shaders.
+Because Minecraft does not officially support third-party RenderDragon shaders, you have to use some tools to install these shaders.

-Currently, the following platforms are supported by third-party shaders:
+See the installation guide for your platform:

 * [Android](android)
 * [Windows](windows)